 C Is for …

 Complementary approaches address the emotional side of pain.
 Such approaches can be considered part of your pain management plan.
 Pain is distressing.
 But out-of-control stress, fear, and worry only make it harder to cope.
 This can make pain seem worse.
-Strategies such as breathing exercises, biofeedback, yoga, meditation, and hypnosis can help you take charge of pain and take on life with a positive attitude.
+Strategies such as breathing exercises, biofeedback, yoga, acupuncture, meditation, and hypnosis can help you take charge of pain and take on life with a positive attitude.

 About two-thirds of people with MS experience pain at some point during their illness.

 There are three main sources of MS pain: nerve pain, muscle spasm pain, and other muscle and joint pain.